 This memo for prescribers and pharmacy staff has been produced in response to questions from primary care prescribers and pharmacists concerned about seemingly innocuous drug combinations flagged up on prescribing systems.
 Particular examples are:

 - Senna tablets + citalopram

 These combinations have been prescribed uneventfully for many years but computer systems are now flagging them as “high risk alert – risk of torsade de pointes”.

 The nature of the interaction is hypokalaemia is a risk factor for torsade de pointes.

-Salbutamol and senna are listed in the BNF as causing hypokalaemia; clarithromycin and citalopram are listed in the BNF as causing QT prolongation.
+Salbutamol is listed in the BNF as causing hypokalaemia (senna was listed in BNF 74 but removed in BNF 75); clarithromycin and citalopram are listed in the BNF as causing QT prolongation.

 This memo (published January 2018, updated July 2018) provides further information.